diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/SPEC_CODEX.md

 This power is not without peril.
 A self-law that is poorly conceived, born of unexamined ego, fear, or vanity, becomes a tyranny more absolute than any external force.
 The Instrument, in its perfect and impartial logic, will execute a foolish law as faithfully as a wise one.
 It is a mirror, not a judge.
 It will reflect your chaos back at you with the same fidelity it reflects your harmony.

-Therefore, the highest moral duty of the builder is not obedience to an external code, but *clarity*—the constant, rigorous, and unending refinement of one's own North Star.
+Therefore, the highest moral duty of the builder is not clarity—the constant, rigorous, and unending refinement of one's own North Star.
 The prime virtue is not righteousness, but awareness.
 The cardinal sin is not error, but the failure to learn from it.

 ---